 Enjoyed this?
 Then Read Can Coffee Quality & Environmental Sustainability Go Hand in Hand?

 Written by Remy Rodríguez Chardon.
-Feature photo caption: A shade canopy covers coffee trees in Guayanilla, Puerto Rico.
-Feature photo credit: Remy Rodríguez Chardon
+Feature photo caption: Coffee farm in Honduras.
+Feature photo credit: Gisselle Guerra.

 Perfect Daily Grind